amritanshujohri/docs/docs/framework/security/how-to-build-claims-aware-aspnet-mvc-web-app-using-wif.md

 5. Add reference to the <xref:System.IdentityModel> assembly.

-6. Compile the solution to make sure there are errors.
+6. Compile the solution to make sure there are no errors.

 ## Step 3 – Test Your Solution
  In this step you will test your ASP.NET MVC web application configured for claims-based authentication.
 To perform basic test you will add simple code that displays claims in the token issued by the Security Token Service (STS).